carlosedp/riscv-bringup/Readme.md

 If required to build the complete boot stack composed of OpenSBI, U-Boot, Linux, checkout the guides for [SiFive Unleashed](unleashed/Readme.md) and [Qemu](Qemu/Readme.md).

-To run Go on the VM or SBC, install with:
+To run Go on the VM or board, install with:

 ```bash
 # Start the VM